 Schirmer/Mosel Verlag is the leading publisher of photographic art books in German.

 Here are some hints to equipment I can recommend because of personal experience:

 I'm a veteran Macintosh user, since I bought my Macintosh Classic in 1991 to write my first thesis and upgraded it to be a Macintosh Classic II in 1993.
 Although it is not very fast, it still runs much smoother than a comparable IBM compatible PC of the same age.
 I have used it mostly for typing texts at home and drawing figures with ClarisWorks.
 Recently I switched to a MacBook Pro, which a could get as a bargain after it has been discontinued.
 I'm very happy to have got it, not only because I saved a lot of money, but even a lot more because it is the last model without a glossy screen by default.
 I don't understand Apple's switch, because glossy screens generally are not suitable for work.

 The following pages may be useful:

-Feel free to send any hints and suggestions to my e-mail address Andreas.Frick(at)wiwi.uni-karlsruhe.de or meet me on the following social networks:
+Feel free to send any hints and suggestions to my (old, but still working) e-mail address Andreas.Frick(at)wiwi.uni-karlsruhe.de or meet me on the following social networks: